MicrosoftDocs/Hololens/hololens/hololens2-autopilot.md

 1. Make sure that you meet the requirements for Windows Autopilot for HoloLens 2.
-1. Verify that your tenant is flighted (enrolled to participate in the program).

 1. Register your devices in Windows Autopilot.

 1. Create a device group.

 1. Create a deployment profile.

 1. Verify the ESP configuration.

 1. Configure a custom configuration profile for HoloLens devices (known issue).

 1. Verify the profile status of the HoloLens devices.